greenplum-db/gpdb-archive/gpdb-doc/markdown/analytics/pl_container_using.html.md

 1. If you have not already configured and enabled resource groups in your Greenplum Database deployment, configure cgroups and enable Greenplum Database resource groups as described in [Using Resource Groups](../admin_guide/workload_mgmt_resgroups.html#topic71717999) in the *Greenplum Database Administrator Guide*.

-    **Note:** If you have previously configured and enabled resource groups in your deployment, ensure that the Greenplum Database resource group `gpdb.conf` cgroups configuration file includes a `memory { }` block as described in the previous link.
+    > **Note** If you have previously configured and enabled resource groups in your deployment, ensure that the Greenplum Database resource group `gpdb.conf` cgroups configuration file includes a `memory { }` block as described in the previous link.

 2. Analyze the resource usage of your Greenplum Database deployment.
 Determine the percentage of resource group CPU and memory resources that you want to allocate to PL/Container Docker containers.
 3. Determine how you want to distribute the total PL/Container CPU and memory resources that you identified in the step above among the PL/Container runtimes.
 Identify: